-The Zoo is home to two Dumeril’s ground boas, a male named Spaz and a female named Ursula, and their male offspring named Triton.
+The Zoo is home to three Dumeril’s ground boas, a male named Spaz and a female named Ursula, and their male offspring named Triton.
 Spaz was born at the Zoo in 1998, while Triton was born in August 2018.
 Triton is currently a part of the Zoo’s ambassador animal collection.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.
 Listed as CITES Appendix I, which puts strict limits on its exportation from Madagascar.
 Their numbers are declining due to habitat destruction in order to create agricultural areas or grazing for livestock; they are killed due to fear and superstition.
 Their skins are sold in the markets of Madagascar as well as other countries.
 They are also exported to be sold in the pet trade.
 Diet Small animals such as birds, lizards and frogs.

-This snake is found along the western coast and southwestern regions of Madagascar.
-The preferred habitat of the Dumeril’s boa is a semi-arid forested area with low amounts of rainfall.
+The Dumeril’s ground boa is found along the western coast and southwestern regions of Madagascar.
+The preferred habitat of this reptile is a semi-arid forested area with low amounts of rainfall.

 Small animals such as birds, lizards and frogs.